DINESHVC33/TO---DO-LIST-REACT-APP-/README.md

 ## API Endpoints

+The Node.js server provides the following API endpoints for task management:

+- **GET /api/tasks** - Retrieves all tasks.
+- **POST /api/tasks** - Creates a new task.
+- **GET /api/tasks/:id** - Retrieves a specific task by ID.
+- **PUT /api/tasks/:id** - Updates a specific task by ID.
+- **DELETE /api/tasks/:id** - Deletes a specific task by ID.

+Make sure to make the appropriate HTTP requests to these endpoints to perform task management operations.

 The backend server provides API endpoints for interacting with the MongoDB Atlas database.
 You can define your own routes and controllers to handle specific functionalities.

+## APP Functionalities

 ## Additional Resources